 In our experience, one of the biggest mistakes schools make is assuming that a large last-minute campaign alone can win over unsure parents.

 In reality, the trust and confidence of parents is gained over repeated exposure to positive news about your school.

 That’s just one reason why your admissions marketing should be a continuous endeavour, and shouldn’t be left until the month before the deadline.

 Find out more about why you shouldn’t be neglecting your school’s communications here.

 Our clients benefit from high-quality admissions marketing based around a year-round plan.

-If your school has given you a marketing budget, and you’re looking for advice about how to best use it, we’d like to have a chat with you.
-Get in contact today.
+If your school has given you a marketing budget, and you’re looking for advice about how to best use it, you can get in contact today.